TheUpshot/Bedfellows/introduction.md

 #### Step By Step

 Unlike the previous scores, there is no need to compute several tables before actually computing the unnormalized scores.
-A single query on `fec_contributions` does the trick.
+A single query on table `fec_contributions` does the trick.

 We compute unnormalized periodicity scores as follows: first, we group donations by contributor-recipient pairs; then, we map donation dates to a 'day of year' measure through MySQL's DAYOFYEAR function; finally, we evaluate the standard deviation of the resulting data points.
 If standard deviation is zero, we look at the number of distinct data points that was used to compute the variance: if data is made up of a single data point, assign a periodicity score of 0, otherwise assign a score of 1.
 If standard deviation isn't zero, then periodicity score is the value of the inverse of standard deviation.
 Results are stored in `unnormalized_periodicity_scores`.